antononcube/SimplifiedMachineLearningWorkflows-book/Part-2-Monadic-Workflows/A-monad-for-Latent-Semantic-Analysis-workflows.md

 ![LSAMon-The-utilization-of-SSparseMatrix-random-matrix](https://github.com/antononcube/MathematicaForPrediction/raw/master/MarkdownDocuments/Diagrams/A-monad-for-Latent-Semantic-Analysis-workflows/LSAMon-The-utilization-of-SSparseMatrix-random-matrix.png)

-In this section we look into some useful SSparseMatrix idioms applied within LSAMon.
+In this section we look into some useful SSparseMatrix idioms applied within `LSAMon`.

 ### Visualize with sorted rows and columns